Managing access to shared data and tools with groups

 Member

 Any individual in the group.
-When any form of access is granted to a group, that access will apply to all members of that group.
+When any form of access is granted to a group, that access will apply to all group members.

 Admin